In the Community

 Supporting tourism

 Rosslyn Chapel Trust encourages visits to other attractions in Midlothian through its website, leaflet display and recommendations by staff and is closely involved with the Midlothian Tourism Forum.
+You can find out about other places to visits and places to stay at the Forum’s website – Midlothian Tourism Forum

 The Official Rosslyn Chapel Website